Equinor bites the dust in North Sea well despite ‘play opener’ expectations

 The company explained that the exploration well 34/9-1S was targeting Lower Cretaceous turbidite sand lobes in the Northern North Sea and had the “potential to be a play opener.”
 According to Longboat, this well was drilled to a total vertical depth of 4,393 metres below sea level.

 While background gas readings were recorded throughout the overlying section, the well failed to encounter any effective reservoir.
-Equinor’s partner explained that analysis of the data collected remains ongoing to understand the observed bright seismic amplitude anomaly and any remaining Lower Cretaceous prospectivity in the area.
+Equinor’s partner explains that analysis of the data collected remains ongoing to understand the observed bright seismic amplitude anomaly and any remaining Lower Cretaceous prospectivity in the area.

 The Cambozola prospect is situated in an area with significant existing infrastructure around 30 km northwest of the Kveikje discovery.
 This further boosted hopes of successful discovery, turning Cambozola into one of the largest gas prospects to be drilled in Norway in 2022.